 39. Out of Thin Air (2017)

-A shocking story about a crime with no evidence rules the intrigue of this amazing documentary.
+This is a shocking story about a crime with no evidence.
 “When murder is just a memory”, says the slogan of the film, it surely means something isn’t right.
 If we rewind back some decades, we’ll find ourselves in 1976 in the mesmerising landscapes of Iceland.
 In that year, two men disappeared leaving no trace behind.
 What to do when a case needs assailants to be accused?
-Soon six individuals confessed to the crimes, but we already know there’s a trap in this simple-looking story.
+Soon, six individuals confessed to the crimes, but we already know there’s a trap in this simple-looking story.
 Be ready to become disturbed and strangely amazed by this scandalous event.

 Read More: Best Documentaries on Hulu

 This Netflix-distributed documentary dives into the complex case of Meredith Kircher’s murder in 2007 while focusing on Amanda Knox, an American exchange student who was roommates with the victim and therefore a serious suspect.
 At only 20 years of age, she was convicted and spent four years in an Italian prison for a murder she did not commit.
 With a suspenseful combination of archive footage and interviews of the people connected to the occurrence, Amanda is ready to tell her story to the world — a disastrous incident that’ll grab your attention without a doubt.